eannchen/whos-your-mate/README.md

    # Copy and edit the environment template
    cp env.example.sh .env
    # Edit .env with your configuration
+   # Set a strong password for API_AUTH to secure your game
    ```

 3. **Configure frontend settings:**